Singaporean Mandarin Database

 ETYMOLOGY

-• The Malay term pasar originated from the Persian word bazar.
-It usually refers to a traditional marketplace, where people gather daily to trade and hang out.
+• The Mandarin term “巴刹” is a transliteration of the Malay word pasar, which originated from the Persian word bazar.
+It usually refers to a traditional marketplace, where people trade daily.

-• The wares sold at pasar or markets were not restricted to just vegetables and meat, they also sold daily essentials such as fabric, clothes and other miscellaneous items.
-These items can still be found in many markets in Singapore.
+• Most markets in Singapore do not only sell vegetables and meat, but also daily essentials such as fabrics, clothes and other miscellaneous items.

 例句